W3C WBS Home

 Responder Accept requirement for immediate mode graphics a la canvas element?RationaleComments

-University of Innsbruck (Alexander Graf) yes Canvas is already used in many browser implementations.
+University of Innsbruck DUPLICATE (Alexander Graf) yes Canvas is already used in many browser implementations.
 Specifying the exact behaviour should benefit everyone.

-Cisco Systems (Michael Whitley) concur
+Cisco (Michael Whitley) concur

 Philip TAYLOR (Philip TAYLOR) no The question conflates two distinct issues : (1) Should